Getting Started with Blazor ComboBox Component in Blazor Web App

 Custom values

 The ComboBox allows users to input custom values that are not present in the predefined list.
 This support is enabled by the AllowCustom property.
-In this case, the text and value are treated the same, and the custom value is posted with the form on submit.
+In this case, the text and value are treated as identical, and the custom value is posted with the form on submit.

 <ComboBoxFieldSettings Value="ID" Text="Text"></ComboBoxFieldSettings>